celery/kombu/docs/reference/kombu.transport.SQS.rst

 Back-off policy
 ------------------------
-Back-off policy is using SQS visibility timeout mechanism altering time diff between task retries.
+Back-off policy is using SQS visibility timeout mechanism altering the time difference between task retries.
 Number of retries is managed by SQS (``ApproximateReceiveCount`` message attribute), no need adding count of some sort.

 Configuring the queues and backoff policy::